 Alcohol Rehab Center

-For other people, there could be a genetic factor that predisposes them to alcohol addiction.
-Regardless, the pain caused by alcoholism is widely felt and can result in damage to the person’s relationships, career, health, and leave lasting scars such as feelings of isolation and inability to connect with others.
+For other people, there is a genetic factor that predisposes them to alcohol addiction.
+Regardless of the cause, alcoholism inflicts pain that is widely felt.
+It can result in damage to the person’s relationships, career, and health.
+It can leave lasting scars such as feelings of isolation and the inability to connect with others.

 The Link Between Trauma and Alcohol Abuse

 Several research studies, including this publication by the National Institute on Alcohol Abuse and Alcoholism, are uncovering the link between trauma and alcoholism.
 By some estimates, over two-thirds of people seeking treatment for alcohol abuse and drug addiction report one or more traumatic life experiences.
 However, many people who come to Sabino Recovery do not recognize past trauma as one of the reasons they’re struggling with alcoholism.